 Mistake 1- Assuming The Case Is A Loser

-After getting the breath analysis test result and the copy complaint, some people might simply give up and plead guilty.
+After getting the breath analysis test result and the copy complaint, some people might simply give up and plead guilty to a drink driving case in Scotland.

 The breath test, the alcohol blood level test, and the roadside tests that the arrested person has to perform all have potential built-in flaws.
 Flaws which can make the difference between losing your licence or not.